Abortion Clinic & Family Planning Obstetrics & Gynecology located in East Brunswick, NJ

 Your OB/GYN can also help you understand how regular physical activity and optimal nutrition can help you maintain a healthy body weight, especially if you’re trying to get pregnant or you’re approaching menopause.

-If you’re sexually active and you have concerns about sexually transmitted diseases (STDs), the team at Abortion Care provides comprehensive in-office STD screenings.
+If you’re sexually active and you have concerns about sexually transmitted diseases (STDs), the team at GYN Choices of Central Jersey provides comprehensive in-office STD screenings.

 A Pap test, also known as a Pap smear, is a screening test that detects abnormal cells in your cervix, or the part of your uterus that opens into your vagina.